BloomTech-Labs/sauti-databank-be/README.md

 -    [Knex](http://knexjs.org/): We used Knex to help us more efficiently build our queries.
 -    [MySQL](https://www.mysql.com/): Sauti has a lot of data to work with: over 5k users and 40k sessions.
 In order to best meet their needs and visualize their data, we used their existing and preferred MySQL database to eliminate migration issues and complexity.

-## 2️⃣ Endpoints
+## Endpoints

 ### User Routes
-_TEAM question: Wonder if we should edit the users/all endpoint?_
+_TEAM question: Wonder if we should edit the double all endpoints?_
 _TEAM question: Do we have to include users/all before everyone?
 If not, how do we indicate routes in most new user-friendly way?_

 | Method | Endpoint                | Access Control      | Description                                        |